 ¸£Àû±ÆÕ¾

-¸£Àû±ÆÕ¾ Catalog 2025-2026
+¸£Àû±ÆÕ¾ Catalog 2026-2027

 Fashion and Textile Design (BS): Textile Design Concentration

-You might not have heard of textile design before, but you’ve certainly seen it, from the color and knit of your favorite cozy blanket to the prints that made brands like Marimekko, Lilly Pulitzer and Anna Sui famous.
+You may not have heard of textile design before, but you’ve certainly seen it, from the color and knit of your favorite cozy blanket to the prints that made brands like Marimekko, Lilly Pulitzer and Anna Sui famous.
 Textile designers make all the choices that decide the look, feel and performance of memorable and functional fabrics and trims.

-open to students majoring in fashion and textile design.
+Ìýis one of two concentrations open to students majoring in fashion and textile design.
 You’ll start out in a first-year studio learning the fundamentals of design before becoming more focused on your textile design experience in our state-of-the art labs and studios.
 Your college career culminates with a debut collection that you’ll exhibit in a public showcase.

 Contact